kunitoki/popsicle/docs/QuickStartGuide.rst

 .. code-block:: bash

-  python first_app.py 1 2 3 "test"
+  python3 first_app.py 1 2 3 "test"

 Will start and immediately quit, producing this output: